5 from 3 votes

 Cook: 5 minutes

-Korean Spinach side dish on a plate.
+Korean spinach side dish prepared on a plate with chopsticks.

 Ingredients